 Calling all (veggie) chili lovers!

-I everything on hand and was able to pull this chili together in no time at all.
+I everything on hand and was able to pull this vegetable chili together in no time at all.
 Most likely you will have all, or most, of the ingredients stocked in your kitchen as well.
 This recipe is low-fat, oil-free, and healthy as can be!

-A little bit about this recipe.
+A little bit about this vegetable chili recipe

 - I had a block of tempeh that needed to be used up so I’ve added it here.
 If you don’t have tempeh, feel free to sub in another can of beans.
 If you’ve never had tempeh I highly recommend picking up a package and trying it in chili.
 It’s a highly nutritious soy product because of the fermenting process it goes through, and is one of the best soy products you can consume.
 I see it readily available at all my local grocery stores these days (usually right next to the tofu).